 How to backup Google Workspace data to Backblaze B2 cloud storage.

-Backblaze B2 is AWS S3 compatible cloud storage with more affordable pricing.
+Backblaze B2 is Amazon S3 compatible cloud storage with more affordable pricing.
 Unlike Wasabi, which has a 90-day minimum storage retention policy, Backblaze does not charge for deleted data, so it costs significantly less than Wasabi in most cases.
 If you are looking for a more affordable cloud storage, Backblaze B2 would be an ideal choice for Google Workspace backups.

-Backblaze’s UI is similar to Amazon AWS S3.
-The first step is to create a bucket and an Access key:
+Backblaze’s UI is similar to Amazon S3.
+Please follow the instructions below or watch the demo to create a bucket and an Access key:

 - If you are new to Backblaze, please sign up at Backblaze B2.
 After creating an account in Backblaze, you can log into the Backblaze console.